 Those who wanted to see Council make some changes (the 47%) were asked to provide open-ended suggestions for the specific changes they would like to see.
-The suggestions are varied, but three of the top four responses are about less density and larger lots, including less density (21%), more single/larger units (11%) and increase lot size (11%).
-Other frequent suggestions include more affordable housing (14%) and to retain agricultural/incorporate green space (10%).
+The top suggestion was for less density, fewer units or larger lots (36%).
+Other frequent suggestions were to include more affordable housing (14%) and to retain agricultural/incorporate green space (10%).